saraventurini/Relax-and-penalize/README.md

 - blog: download the dataset at https://archive.ics.uci.edu/dataset/304/blogfeedback.
 The test data spanning from February to March 2012 are contained in different CSV files and merged in one file cvs through the script union_csv.m <br>

-The data are loaded in the dataset folder. <br>
+The data are loaded in the "dataset" folder. <br>
 Detailed information on the datasets are included in the Appendix of the paper.